ktoso/rx-wiki/Transforming-Observables.md

 Sequence complete
 ```

 There is also a `groupByUntil( )` operator.
-It has the two varieties mentioned above, but adds a third parameter: an Observable that emits duration markers.
+It adds another parameter: an Observable that emits duration markers.
 When a duration marker is emitted by this Observable, any grouped Observables that have been opened are closed, and `groupByUntil( )` will create new grouped Observables for any subsequent emissions by the source Observable.

 [[images/rx-operators/groupByUntil.png]]